vinland-technology/flict/README.md

 flict can:

-* verify licenses compatibilty for license expression and a packages and its dependencies
+* verify licenses compatibility for license expression and a packages and its dependencies

 * suggest candidate outbound licenses

 * simplify license expressions

-* display, in misc format, compatibilies between licenses
+* display, in misc format, compatibilities between licenses

 * ~~check outbound licenses against a policy (policy as supplied by the user)~~ (automatic now)